 When the writing touches leadership, it comes from both sides.
 I spent years leading informally before making a mid-career move into formal tech leadership, which answered some questions and raised entirely different ones.

-I also hold a Chartered Financial Consultant (ChFC®) designation from The American College, a different discipline that sharpened how I think about risk and business outcomes.
+I also hold a Chartered Financial Consultant (ChFC®) designation from The American College.
+It’s a different discipline, but it sharpened how I think about risk and business outcomes.